imaspacecat/microcmd/README.md

     * [AprilTag Test Images](https://ftc-docs.firstinspires.org/apriltag-test-images)
     * [Camera Calibration](https://ftc-docs.firstinspires.org/camera-calibration)
 * Adds Driver Station support for Logitech Dual Action and Sony PS5 DualSense gamepads.
-    * This **does not** include support for the Sony PS5 DualSense Edge gamepad.
+    * This **does not** include support for the Sony PS5 DualSense Edge gamepadEx.
-    * Always refer to Game Manual 1 to determine gamepad legality in competition.
+    * Always refer to Game Manual 1 to determine gamepadEx legality in competition.
 * Adds support for MJPEG payload streaming to UVC driver (external JPEG decompression routine required for use).
-* Shows a hint on the Driver Station UI about how to bind a gamepad when buttons are pressed or the sticks are moved on an unbound gamepad.
+* Shows a hint on the Driver Station UI about how to bind a gamepadEx when buttons are pressed or the sticks are moved on an unbound gamepadEx.
 * Adds option for fullscreening "Camera Stream" on Driver Station.
 * OnBotJava source code is automatically saved as a ZIP file on every build with a rolling window of the last 30 builds kept; allows recovering source code from previous builds if code is accidentally deleted or corrupted.
 * Adds support for changing the addresses of Expansion Hubs that are not connected directly via USB.